1jour1vin

 Guide Hachette des vins

-Rated estate (2022 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)
+Rated estate (2022 guide) Award-winning wines (This producer’s wines regularly receive awards from the guide)

 About the estate:

 In 1919, Jean Olivier acquired the former estate of the Counts of Aqueria, centered around an 18th-century château and set within a French-style park.
 His son-in-law, Paul de Bez, completely restructured the vineyard: today, it comprises 64 hectares in a single block, managed since 1984 by his grandsons Vincent and Bruno, who are now joined by Raphaël, representing the fourth generation.
-A sure bet in Lirac and Tavel.
+A sure bet for Lirac and Tavel.

 Gault & Millau Wine Guide